- Could there be a better name for a house where you plan to spend your later years?

 - Losing two years of college, having an affair.
 What a mess!
 And how was Maud, who seethed over both circumstances, able to make excuses for his infidelity?

-- It was interesting to read that though all her life Maud was guarded about her own and Ewan’s mental health, it was perfectly normal to explain in a fan letter that she’d recently experienced a “nervous breakdown.”
+- It was interesting to read that though Maud was guarded about her own and Ewan’s mental health, it was perfectly normal to explain in a fan letter that she’d recently experienced a “nervous breakdown.”
 Surely this emotional state was an acceptable thing to discuss, while full-blown depression and Ewan’s religious melancholia weren’t.
 Times have changed somewhat, haven’t they?

 - While we’re at it, here’s a definition for neurasthenia, which Maud often used to describe her condition: a virtually obsolete term formerly used to describe a vague disorder marked by chronic abnormal fatigability, moderate depression, inability to concentrate, loss of appetite, insomnia, and other symptoms.
 Popularly called nervous prostration.